NVIDIA/cloudai/USER_GUIDE.md

 # CloudAI User Guide
-This is a CloudAI user guide to help users use CloudAI, covering topics such as adding a new test template and downloading datasets for running NeMo-launcher.
+This is a CloudAI user guide to help users use CloudAI, covering topics such as adding new tests and downloading datasets for running NeMo-launcher.

 #### Step 1: Create a Docker Image
 1. **Set Up the GitLab Repository**